August 24, 2021

 Checking accounts can be great places to keep money you need to cover typical, everyday expenses, along with a buffer for you to cover unexpected expenses that may crop up.

-The big takeaway with checking accounts is that you can make numerous transactions – both deposits and withdrawals – making these accounts highly liquid.
+The big takeaway with checking accounts is that you can make numerous transactions – both deposits and withdrawals – every day.
+That feature makes these accounts highly liquid.
+(Just remember that you could be hit with an overdraft fee if your account balance dips below zero.)

 Although banks may limit how much you can withdraw in a single day, there may only be a few restrictions on the number of withdrawals you can make in a month.
 This means it could be relatively easy to get access to your money right when you need it.